 Maria Buyondo was born in Moscow, Russia and raised in Stockholm, and emigrated to the U.S. in 2001.
 She has lived in New York City since 2004.
 Trained as a photographer, her practice includs a variety of mediums through which she thoroughly thread her conceptual inquiries.

-Ms. Buyondo recieved her BFA from the School of Visual Arts, and has exhibited work at Castel Gallery in New Rochelle, NY, the Bronx Museum, Pulp Legend in Brooklyn, the School of Visual Arts East Side Gallery and Winkleman Gallery, among others.
-In addition to being an A-I-R at CPW in 2013, Ms. Buyondo has participated in a number of residency programs including the Bronx Museum’s AIM program in 2008, the Skowhegan School of Painting and Sculpture in 2009, Smack Mellon from 2010-2011, and Aljira Emerge Eleven in 2013.
+Maria received her BFA from the School of Visual Arts, and has exhibited work at Castel Gallery in New Rochelle, NY, the Bronx Museum, Pulp Legend in Brooklyn, the School of Visual Arts East Side Gallery and Winkleman Gallery, among others.
+In addition to completing a residency at CPW in 2013, she has participated in a number of residency programs including the Bronx Museum’s AIM program in 2008, the Skowhegan School of Painting and Sculpture in 2009, Smack Mellon from 2010-2011, and Aljira Emerge Eleven in 2013.